 Face masks must still be worn indoors or outdoors if you are 12yo or over unless an exemption applies.
 Masks are also recommended for primary school age children, which includes Joey Scouts and Cub Scouts, unless an exemption applies.
 Refer to further information in the Face Masks FAQs.

 You can request a Worker Permit using the Scouts Victoria Worker Permit Request form.
 Further information on what can be undertaken during lockdown is available in the Worker Permits and Scouting during Lockdown FAQs.

 Generic COVIDSafe Plans for Scouts Victoria activities

 Generic COVIDSafe Plans are available in the COVIDSafe Plans FAQs and can either be used as is or modified to suit your situation.

 Attendance Record and QR Codes

-A record must be taken of all people who attend an indoor or outdoor Scouting activity for more than 15 minutes.
+A record must be taken of all people who attend an indoor or outdoor Scouting activity.
 This includes youth members, Leaders (including visiting District leaders), helpers, carers, parents, visitors, etc.